FDA Warns 30 Telehealth Companies Against Illegal Marketing of Compounded GLP-1s

 Primary violations identified in the letters included making claims implying sameness with FDA-approved products and obscuring product sourcing by advertising drug products branded with the telehealth firm's name or trademark without qualification, implying they are the compounder.

 Compounded drugs are not FDA-approved.
-This means the agency does not review their safety, effectiveness or quality.
+This means the agency does not review their safety, effectiveness or quality before they are marketed.
 Compounded drugs are also not the same as generic drugs, which are FDA-approved.

 ###